rbenzing/slimbooks/documentation/GENERATE_CERTS.md

 - Browsers will show security warnings that you'll need to accept
 - For production, use certificates from a trusted CA
 - The private key should be kept secure and not shared publicly

-## Troubleshooting

-- Ensure both `server.key` and `server.crt` exist before starting Docker
-- Check that the IP address in `cert.conf` matches your network IP
-- Use `docker-compose logs slimbooks` to check for SSL-related errors